-Students should make sure that there is a good correspondence between individual educational career goals and the particular program features of the department in which study is contemplated.
-Such a determination will ideally be made before admission to the department.
-The department head or graduate coordinator can answer specific questions about research or artistic programs, departmental requirements, financial support, placement opportunities, etc. Once admitted, students should monitor events that may affect their educational and career goals.
-Students should remember, too, that department heads, advisors, and committee members can often be helpful sources for counseling and contacts leading to successful career placement.
+As a graduate student, you should make sure that there is a good correspondence between individual educational career goals and the particular program features of the department in which study is contemplated.
+Such a determination will ideally be made before your admission to the department.
+The department head or graduate coordinator can answer specific questions about research or artistic programs, departmental requirements, financial support, placement opportunities, etc. Once admitted, you should proactively monitor events that may affect your educational and career goals.
+Always remember, department heads, advisors, and committee members can often be helpful sources for counseling and contacts leading to successful career placement.

-The student is responsible for knowing departmental and University requirements and standards.
-If any questions arise, the student should seek clarification within the department or from the Graduate School.
+You are responsible for knowing departmental and University requirements and standards.
+If any questions arise, seek clarification within the department or from the Graduate School.

-The student is responsible for keeping his or her advisor and Advisory Committee members informed of progress in the program of study and for regularly consulting the advisor and committee.
-If changes are made in the program of study, the student is responsible for securing approval of all members of the committee beforehand.
+You are responsible for keeping your advisor and Advisory Committee members informed of your progress in your program of study and for regularly consulting the advisor and committee.
+If changes are made in the program of study, you are responsible for securing approval of all members of the committee beforehand.

 For more information, please review the Student Rights and Responsibilities section of the Graduate & Professional Bulletin.